 such as poor tasting (and potentially harmful) drinking water & staining of appliances and equipment.

 This is a typical picture of part of a well water treatment system

-Iron and Manganese can be removed from water by using media which encourages reaction between the contaminant and oxygen present in the water.
+Iron and Manganese can be removed from well water or borehole systems water by using media which encourages reaction between the contaminant and oxygen present in the water.
 This reaction forms an insoluble precipitate which can then be filtered out by the media bed.
 The media acts “catalytically”, which means that although it triggers the reaction it is not used up as part of the process, thus giving long life from a single filter.
-A choice of media are available, Pyrolox, Filox & Birm.
+A choice of media is available, Pyrolox, Filox & Birm.
 All are based on Manganese Dioxide but with Pyrolox and Filox having more active sites.